Developer Guide

 Help Command will check whether the queried help is a general help (meaning that a summary table of all command formats should be shown to users), or is a specific help (meaning that the instruction and remarks of a particular targeted command should be used).

-Additionally, the help message itself is sent to VersionedModel as an AdditionalInfo
+Additionally, the help message itself is sent to VersionedModel as an AdditionalInfo object, which will be used to convert to HelpWindow view later on.

 Guides